If you can’t recognize faces after stroke, you might suffer from an uncommon stroke side effect called prosopagnosia.

 Prosopagnosia is a neurological disorder that impairs your ability to recognize faces.
 About 2-3% of the population has this disorder.

 Facial recognition is controlled by many parts of the brain, but especially the temporal lobe.
-If you had a stroke that affected your temporal lobe, then you might have prosopagnosia.
+If you had a stroke that affected the temporal lobe, then you might have prosopagnosia.

 Severity of Prosopagnosia